Ski Guide: Squaw Valley, California

 Where to Eat

-Power up for a day on Squaw’s slopes with 1 of the 63 omelets available at the Squeeze In on Donner Pass Road in Truckee.
-If you’re eager to make first tracks, grab a breakfast biscuit to-go at the Sunrise Biscuit Company, located at the base of the cable car station.
+Power up for a day on Squaw's slopes with one of the 63 omelets available at the Squeeze In on Donner Pass Road in Truckee.
+If you're eager to make first tracks, grab a breakfast biscuit to-go at the Sierra Sunrise Biscuit Company, located at the base of the cable car station.

 On-mountain dining includes the 14,000-square-foot Arc restaurant at the Gold Coast mid-mountain lodge.
 Two wine bars and stir-fry, salad bar and sandwich food stations can provide a filling lunch for less than $10.
-Get back on your skis, and stop for dessert at High Camp’s Wildflour Too bakery.

 Click here for a full list of Squaw Valley's restaurants and bars.